Canine Orchiectomy (Neuter)

 During your pet’s stay, we will keep him comfortable on a memory foam bed with lots of blankets, treat hypothermia with warmers, and continue IV fluids if required.
 He will have close supervision to assess and treat pain post-operatively; observe for signs of nausea associated with anesthesia and treat if needed.
 Our goal will be to have him up walking to go to the washroom and eating by later in the day.

 We will call you at your contact number after surgery to relay an update on your pet and schedule a discharge time for later in the day.
 At this time, we will make recommendations about either an E-Collar (Cone) or a Medical Pet Shirt to prevent your pet from licking his incision.
-The discharge time is a half hour appointment with a technician to go over post-operative care, instructions, medications and answer any questions you might have.
+The discharge time is with a technician to go over post-operative care, instructions, medications and answer any questions you might have.

 Thank You for Entrusting Us with Your Pet’s Care